kestra-io/docs/content/blogs/2024-04-05-getting-started-with-kestra.md

 id: api_example
 namespace: example
 tasks:
   - id: python_script
     type: io.kestra.plugin.scripts.python.Commands
     namespaceFiles:
       enabled: true
     runner: PROCESS
     beforeCommands:
       - python3 -m venv .venv
       - . .venv/bin/activate
       - pip install -r scripts/requirements.txt
     commands:
       - python scripts/api_example.py
 ```

-On the Logs page, we can see the output from the Python execution, including with the desired output at the end!
-It setups the virtual environment, installs the dependencies inside of `requirements.txt` and then executes the Python script.
+On the Logs page, we can see the output from the Python execution, including with the desired output at the end.
+It set ups the virtual environment, installs the dependencies inside of `requirements.txt` and then executes the Python script.

 ![python_logs](/blogs/2024-04-05-getting-started-with-kestra/python_logs.png)

 ## Using Outputs

 Great, we can see that our Python script is correctly fetching the number of stars on the GitHub repository and outputting them to the console.
-However, we want to send this output back to our Kestra Flow so we can send a notification with this output!
+However, we want to send this output back to our Kestra Flow so we can send a notification with this output.
 We can adjust our Python task to generate an **output** which we can pass downstream to the next task.

 To do this, we’ll need to tweak our Python script to use the Kestra library to send the `output` variable to our Flow.
 Firstly, we need to add `kestra` to the requirements.txt so we can install the library when our flow executes.
 Now we can import it at the top using `from kestra import Kestra` .
 All that’s left is to use the class instead of the print statement to assign the `output` variable to an `output` key in a dictionary which we’ll be able to access inside of Kestra.